juckele/vivarium/README.md

 computational power continues to grow, lessons learned from these simulations will be useful in building more powerful generative models.

+## Development Environment Setup
+1. Run `gradle eclipseSetup`.
+1. Import all projects into Eclipse as existing Eclipse projects.
+For most development, this should be sufficient.
+1. Running any database test code requires installing psql, and setting up a user named test with sufficient privelages on a database named test and with password test).

 ## Running Vivarium

-If you would like to run Vivarium, please feel free to contact me if you have any problems.
-The basic set-up requires running `gradle eclipseSetup` and then importing the projects into Eclipse as existing Eclipse projects.
-Running any database code requires some additional setup (requires psql, a user named test with sufficient privelages on a database named test and with password test).
+If you would like to run Vivarium and run into any problems, please feel free to contact me.
+* The desktop visualizer can be run with the command `vivarium-desktop:run`.
+* The web visualizer can be run with the command `vivarium-html:superDev`, and then navigating to `http://localhost:8080/html/index.html` in a browser.
+* Scripts can be built with the command `gradle vivarium-scripts:build` and run with `java -jar PATH_TO_JAR (options)`